-If you want to visit Canada for a holiday, sightseeing, or visit friends and family, you can apply for a Canada tourist visa.
+If you want to visit Canada for a holiday, sightseeing, or visiting, friends and family, you can apply for a Canada tourist visa.
 Sometimes it gets called a Canada visitor visa.
 The tourist visa you will receive might be a single entry or multiple entries.
 To find out more about tourist visa, go through the page through the left sidebar.

 Diplomatic and Official Visa

 The Canadian government introduced diplomatic and official visas for diplomats and officials of foreign countries.
 They can apply for this visa to conduct their diplomatic mission in Canada.
 While a few countries are exempt and can apply for eTA, many more need a diplomatic visa.
 To know more about this visa, go through the diplomatic visa article through the left sidebar.

 Some foreign nationals are of high importance.
 Such people might have diplomatic missions in Canada.
 But, they don’t qualify for a diplomatic visa.
 The Canadian government has introduced the courtesy visa for them.
 They can apply for a courtesy visa to conduct their mission in Canada.
 To get more familiar with this visa, please go through the page from the left sidebar.